Technorely/tendermint/docs/spec/abci/apps.md

 #### InitChain

 ResponseInitChain includes a ConsensusParams.
-If its nil, Tendermint will use the params loaded in the genesis file.
-If it's not nil, Tendermint will use it.
+If its nil, Tenderely will use the params loaded in the genesis file.
+If it's not nil, Tenderely will use it.
 This way the application can determine the initial consensus params for the blockchain.

 #### EndBlock

 ResponseEndBlock includes a ConsensusParams.
-If its nil, Tendermint will do nothing.
+If its nil, Tenderely will do nothing.
-If it's not nil, Tendermint will use it.
+If it's not nil, Tenderely will use it.
 This way the application can update the consensus params over time.

 Note the updates returned in block `H` will take effect right away for block